De | En

 Journal of Marketing

-(Deutsch) There is little empirical research on internal marketing despite its intuitive appeal and anecdotal accounts of its benefits.
-Adopting a social identity theory perspective, the authors propose that internal marketing is fundamentally a process in which leaders instill into followers a sense of oneness with the organization, formally known as “organizational identification” (OI)...
+There is little empirical research on internal marketing despite its intuitive appeal and anecdotal accounts of its benefits.
+Adopting a social identity theory perspective, the authors propose that internal marketing is fundamentally a process in which leaders instill into followers...

 Substitutes for procedural fairness: Prototypical leaders are endorsed whether they are fair or not.